nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: Thanks to St Austell Light & Life Church for letting us share their
+  intro: This week's Bible story starts at the very beginning and looks at how God
-    Sunday School resources.
-There are craft ideas and other resources available for your children if you open the video below on Youtube and look in the video description.
+    made people in His image.
-  video: FKhVgzLQVcI
+  video: ZZPfCWV81pE
 blessing:
   heading: Benediction
-  text: May the God who gives endurance and encouragement give you the same
+  text: May the Lord make your love increase and overflow for each other and for
-    attitude of mind toward each other that Christ Jesus had, so that with one mind and one voice you may glorify the God and Father of our Lord Jesus Christ.
+    everyone else, just as ours does for you.
+May He strengthen your hearts so that you will be blameless and holy in the presence of our God and Father when our Lord Jesus comes with all His holy ones.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 21st June 2020
+subtitle: Sunday worship - 28th June 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!